nablarch/nablarch-document/en/development_tools/testing_framework/guide/development_guide/06_TestFWGuide/JUnit5_Extension.rst

 Therefore, you need to define a constructor of your own extension class that can accept ``Class`` objects of the test class.

 .. tip::
-  The following classes can be instantiated without passing a ``Class`` object of the test class in the constructor.
+  :java:extdoc:`SimpleRestTestSupport <nablarch.test.core.http.SimpleRestTestSupport>` can be used without passing a ``Class`` object of the test class to the constructor.

-  * :java:extdoc:`RestTestSupport <nablarch.test.core.http.RestTestSupport>`
-  * :java:extdoc:`SimpleRestTestSupport <nablarch.test.core.http.SimpleRestTestSupport>`

 Create the Extension for your own extension
 ============================================